thosgood/this-weeks-finds/markdown/201-250/week237.md

 If you don't know what a supermanifold is, now is probably not the time to learn.
 I mean, not right this second.
-The point is just this: supersymmetry infests everything once you let it in the door, just like n-categories, and just like manifolds - and now we're doing all three.
+The point is just this: supersymmetry infests everything once you let it in the door, just like
+$n$-categories, and just like manifolds - and now we're doing all three.

 In fact, nobody has even written down a rigorous definition of a Lie 3-supergroup yet!
 But, Lie algebras are in some ways simpler than Lie